coredns/coredns.io/content/plugins/rewrite.md

 ;my-app.com.
 IN A

 ;; ANSWER SECTION:
 my-app.com.
+200  IN  CNAME  my-app.example.
+my-app.example.
 200  IN  CNAME  my-app.com.other.cdn.com.
 my-app.com.other.cdn.com.
 100  IN  A      30.3.1.2
 ```

 Note that the answer will contain a completely different set of answer records after rewriting the `CNAME` target.